 This article is a tricky one, because at the outset I was not sure of its outcome.
 It was also written with the background noise of the anti-Pauline gospel brigades out there in cyber space.
 This noise is a very evil noise and it’s getting louder as each week passes.
-This is probably just more evidence of us living in the last days.
-The Adversary is not a happy bunny, so all you good people who are into The Truth please combat these anti-Paul vermin whenever and wherever you can.
+This is probably just more evidence of our living in the last days.
+The Adversary is not a happy bunny, so all you good people who are into The Truth please combat these anti-Paul vermin whenever you can and wherever you come across them.

-OK, so did the Apostle Paul bring his body into subjection?
+OK, so did the Messenger (Apostle) Paul bring his body into subjection?

 1) And if so, how did he bring his body into subjection – under his own strength?

 2) In 1 Corinthians 9:24-27 to whom was Paul speaking, newbies or the converted?

 3) What’s with all this running and competing and what is this prize of an incorruptible crown that we ‘obtain’ for having done so?

 4) Did he actually strive for the mastery of his body or does this word ‘mastery’ mean something else?